Skip to content

 and within Snowflake:

-• dbt run creates final sql under the target folder
+• dbt run creates final sql queries under the target folder.
+This command can also apply to a specific table:

 • View: this is a lightweight representation of the data, not reused. no recreationg of the table as each execution.